v1t3ls0n/tempe-weather-spa/README.md

 Tempe is a mobile-responsive single page application for weather forecast of cities arround the globe.
-The Home screen/page shows a 5 days weather forecast starting at the current date, user can add cities to his saved favorite cities (saved on localStorage) and then get the weather's forecast of the each of his favorite city in the the Favorite screen/page.
+The Home screen/page shows a 5 days weather forecast starting at the current date, user can add cities to his saved favorite cities (saved on localStorage) and then get the daily weather's forecast of the each of his favorite city in the the Favorite screen/page.

 #### Web Development by Guy Vitelson | UX/UI Design by May Vitelson
 #### Built with React.js , Node.js with MongoDB Database and the OpenWeatherMap API